Financial worries

 • Tell you about free independent debt help and advice from support organisations.

-You’re not alone – thousands of mortgage borrowers are getting help from their lender every year.
+You’re not alone.
+Thousands of mortgage borrowers get help from their lender each year.

 Is there anything else I need to do?